 Self-Initiated Program (SIP) Documentation of Enrollment

 The CalWORKs client in a SIP must provide proof of enrollment.
-In cases where the SIP client fails to show for their return appointment to sign their WTW 2 and to submit school enrollment verification the following actions are to be taken:
+In cases where the SIP client fails to show up for their return appointment to sign their Welfare-to-Work Plan Activity Assignment (WTW 2) and to submit school enrollment verification the following actions are to be taken:

-• Issue a SIP denial gis 704 for failure to provide verification.
+- Issue a Self-Initiated Program Denial (SCD 2622) for failure to provide verification.

-• Start the Noncompliance process for failure to sign the WTW 2.
-The SIP denial gis 704 must be mailed to the client at the same time the NNoncomplianceis initiated.
+- If the client remains unresponsive after the ECs contact attempt, then start the Noncompliance process for failure to sign the WTW 2.
+The SCD 2622 must be mailed to the client at the same time the Noncompliance is initiated.

 Note: In order to begin the Noncompliance process for failure to sign the WTW 2, the return appointment notice must clearly state that the purpose of the return appointment is to sign the WTW 2.